-As a perspective International student applying to study in Australia, you are required to obtain a student visa before travelling to Australia.
-Student visas are issued by the Australian Department of Immigration and Border Protection (DIBP).
+As a prospective international student applying to study in Australia, you are required to obtain a student visa before travelling to Australia.
+Student visas are issued by the Australian Department of Home Affairs (DHA).
 There are a number of specific requirements that must be met before a student visa can be issued.
 These requirements vary, depending on your nationality, and the level/type of study you intend to undertake.

 Whilst studying in Australia your visa is subject to a number of visa conditions that you much comply with.
 It is your responsibility as a visa holder to be aware of these conditions.
-For detailed information on student visa conditions, please visit the DIBP website at http://www.border.gov.au/Trav/Stud/More/Visa-conditions/visa-conditions-students.
+For detailed information on student visa conditions, please visit the DHA website at https://immi.homeaffairs.gov.au/visas/already-have-a-visa/check-visa-details-and-conditions.

 It is an Immigration policy that school-age dependants of international students attend school while they are in Australia.
 You are responsible for arranging education for your school-age dependants.
 You may have to enrol your school-age children provisionally before leaving the country and may have to pay their school fees in advance.